 - Spleen Issues

-Symptoms of Anxiety that Affect the Head - Including the Eyes, Nose, Mouth, Headaches
+Symptoms of Anxiety that Affect the Eyes, Nose, Mouth

-Since anxiety is a mental health condition, it does seem to make some sense that anxiety would have a strong effect on the head.
-But the number of physical anxiety symptoms in the head area can be staggering.
+Since anxiety is a mental health condition, it does seem to make some sense that anxiety would have a it causes a wide range of physical symptoms involving the eyes, mouth, etc.

-Anxiety seems to have a very strong effect on the eyes.
-This is partially as a result of the fight or flight response, which constricts blood vessels in a way that is meant to keep you focused, but does so ineffectively.
-However, since the eyes are dependent on a fully functioning brain, it’s not a surprise that anxiety causes a lot of eye symptoms, including:
+Anxiety may affect the eyes and perception.
+This is partially as a result of the fight or flight response, however, since the eyes are dependent on a fully functioning brain, it’s not a surprise that anxiety causes a lot of eye symptoms, including:

 - Blurred Vision